 The Residence Hall Assembly grew out of the Presidents’ Council in 1988.
 The Presidents’ Council was a weekly meeting of all Hall Presidents to discuss issues regarding the system as a whole.
 In 1988, RHA was established.
 This assembly allowed for Presidents to stay focused on their individual hall needs.
 The RHA Representative was the new voice of their hall association in system wide matters.
 The organization has continued to grow since its founding in 1988, making it what it is today.

-RHA has a six member executive staff that organizes and facilitates RHA initiatives, advises RHA committees, and serves numerous other purposes that are necessary for the day-to-day operations of RHA.
+RHA has a six member executive board that organizes and facilitates RHA initiatives, advises RHA committees, and serves numerous other purposes that are necessary for the day-to-day operations of RHA.
 Along with the six executive staff, each of the University's Residence Halls has one or two residents that serve a yearlong term as an RHA Representative.
 During the academic year, the RHA Representatives assemble at the weekly meeting to discuss issues and plan events that better the residence hall community.
 RHA Representatives also meet in weekly committee meetings that focus on a specific aspect of RHA's mission.